-He has written articles for Canadian Winds and recently created the critical edition of Jan Meyerowitz’s “Three Comments on War” for concert band, published through E.B.
+Leung has written articles for the Canadian Winds and created the critical edition of Jan Meyerowitz’s “Three Comments on War” for concert band, published through the E.B.
 Marks Music Company.
-He has presented at a variety of conferences throughout North America and Europe including the Midwest Band and Orchestra Clinic, the national College Band Directors National Association convention, and the World Association of Symphonic Bands and Ensembles in Utrecht, Netherlands.
+His upcoming book “Stories of Courage, Strength, and Triumph of Underrepresented Communities in the Wind Band Field” will be published in fall 2020 by GIA Music Publications.
+He has presented at a variety of conferences throughout North America and Europe including the Midwest Band and Orchestra Clinic, the national College Band Directors National Association convention and the World Association of Symphonic Bands and Ensembles in Utrecht, Netherlands.

-Leung has been nominated for the Edwin Parr Teaching Award, was a semi-finalist for the Alberta Excellence in Teaching Award and received the Merit Award for teaching excellence at Fresno Pacific University.
-He holds memberships in the College Band Directors National Association, World Association of Symphonic Bands and Ensembles, the California Music Educators Association, and the Canadian Band Association.
+Leung has been nominated for the Edwin Parr Teaching Award, was a semi-finalist for the Alberta Excellence in Teaching Award and received the merit award for teaching excellence at Fresno Pacific University.
+He holds memberships in the College Band Directors National Association, World Association of Symphonic Bands and Ensembles, the Oregon Music Educators Association and the Canadian Band Association.